iq-coryp/documentation-testing/pages/guides/adding-an-item-to-the-order.md

 ## Step 1: Authenticate

 {{tip}}
-You can skip this step if you recently acquired an access token, such as in the previous page of this guide!
+You can skip this step if you recently acquired an access token, such as in a previous page of this guide!
 {{end}}

 In order to make authorized requests to iQmetrix APIs, you need an {{access_token}}.